Cheap spring getaways

 The Raccoon River Valley Trail west of Des Moines is 89 miles, with a dog leg between Clive and Jefferson and a new loop that crosses the North Raccoon River in Dawson.

-Near Adel, the three-bedroom, two-bath Glissman Lodge in Glissman Conservation Area sleeps eight and rents for $100 weeknights and $280 total for Friday and Saturday nights.
+Near Adel, the three-bedroom, two-bath Glissman Lodge in Glissman Conservation Area sleeps eight.

 Check MyCountyParks for dozens of other cabins around the state.